Positioning

 top-left, top-right

-Position the #someElm top-left corner to be at 100px from the top-left of the page.
-Same thing for #otherElm except it’s the top-right corner that’s been positioned 200px from the top-left of the page.
+top-left corner to be at 100px from the top-left of the page.

 bottom-left, bottom-right

-Position the #someElm bottom-left corner to be at 100px from the top-left of the page.
-Same thing for #otherElm, except it’s the bottom-right corner that’s been positioned 200px from the top-left of the page.
+bottom-left corner to be at 100px from the top-left of the page.

 center-x, cx